becheng/msi-nodejs-function-samples/README.md

-# Managed System Identity x Azure Functions x Node.js
+# Function App using Managed System Assigned Identity Samples

-Sample funcation apps using node.js accessing azure resources such as keyvalut and storage using a managed service identity.
+This document provides step by step instructions on configuring an Azure Function App to access Azure Key Valut and Azure Blob Storage using a Managed System Assigned Identity.
+This Function App in this sample using Node.js but it's important to note the configuration to apply MSI is applicable regardless what code type is implemented in the Azure Function.

-## Instructions
+## Getting started

-1. Clone repo
+1. Clone repo.
-2. Run `npm install` on local directory
+2. Goto the root folder of the repo and run `npm install`.
-3. Create Azure Function App, e.g. 'MyMSIFunctionApp'
+3. In the Azure Portal, create Azure Function App, e.g. "MyMSIFunctionApp".

-4. Enable MSI on 'MyMSIFunctionApp'; Goto 'Platform features' > 'Identity' > set System Assigned to 'On'
+## Configure MSI to access Key Vault
+4. Enable a system assigned managed identity (MSI) on the Function App:
+    -  If on a brand new Function App with no functions deployed yet, then go to the *Settings* (on the left nav), and select *Identity*
+    -  If on a existing Function App, go to *Platform features* > *Identity*
+5. Under the *System Assigned* tab, set *Status* = **On** and click *Save*.
-5. Create Azure KeyVault, e.g. 'MyKeyVault' with a key/value entry with a secret key of 'MySecret'
+6. In the Azure Portal, create Azure KeyVault, e.g. 'MyKeyVault' and generate a new *Secret* with a secret key of 'MySecret' and value of your chosing, e.g. "Hello World".
-6. Add 'MyMSIFunctionApp' managed service idenity to the keyvault's Access Poliy and provide 'Get' access to Secrets
+7. Add the Functions App's MSI to the keyvault's access policy:
+  i.
+Go to *Access polices*,
+  ii.
+Under *Secret permissions*, check the *Get* checkbox ii.
+Under *Select principal*, look up and the select the Function App MSI, e.g. "MyMSIFunctionApp".
+  iii.
+Click Add.

+## Configure MSI to access Storage Account (Blob in this case)
-7. Create Azure Storage Account, e.g. 'mystorageacount'
+8. Create Azure Storage Account, e.g. 'mystorageacount' or just use the storage account that was created for with the Function App for testing.
-8. Add 'MyMSIFunctionApp' managed service idenity to 'mystorageacount'' as Role Assignment with the appropriate role, e.g. 'Storage Blob Data Reader'
+9. Within the Storage Account,
+    i.
+Go to *Access control (IAM)*,
+    ii.
+Select *Role assignments* tab, click *+ Add*, search for the Funcation App  MSI, e.g. "MyMSIFunctionApp", select *Role* as **Storage Blob Data Reader**. iii.
+Click Save

+## Update your Function App with the KeyValut and Storage URIs.
-9. Update the function app code with the correct keyvault and storage urls
+10. Update the function app code with the correct keyvault and storage urls.
+If running functions locally, update the *.env* file.
+If running in Azure, update the Function App's app settings with the following keys, KEY_VAULT_URI, STORAGE_BLOB_URI.

-10. Deploy to Azure function app and test
+11. Deploy to the Function App and test!